-One of the frequently used markers in designing an authentic assessment is ensuring that it is "tied to real-world contexts and constraints, and require the student to "do" the subject."
+What constitutes quality, authentic assessments, and how do we identify meaningful conditions for students?
+One of the frequently used markers in designing an authentic assessment is ensuring that it is "tied to real-world contexts and constraints, and requires the student to "do" the subject."

 Grant Wiggins asks a great question in many of his assessment articles.
 One question that permeates is, "What is a true test?"
 In Wiggins's explanation, a "true assessment" not only measures intellect but should also be a replica of performance that professionals experience every day yet differentiated to the appropriate age.
 The assessment should not measure a checklist of the average abilities that other students can achieve and the rote content from a text but should be less superficial, less recall of a single performance, and mirror the real-world goals.